vivachu/slate/source/includes/_authentication.md

 Parameter | Required | Description
 --------- | ------- | -----------
-Authorization: Forgot-Token meowmeowmeow | true | Replace "meowmeowmeow" with the temporary ForgotPassword token of the user.
+Authorization: Forgot meowmeowmeow | true | Replace "meowmeowmeow" with the temporary ForgotPassword token of the user.

 ### Query Parameters